Frise chronologique

 The Founding Ordinance

-The upheavals brought about during the Revolution to the documentation inherited from the Ancien Régime, with the creation of conservation institutions such as national and departmental archives, revealed the need to pass on the scholarly disciplines nurtured in the past.
+The Revolution's dramatic impact on the documentation inherited from the Ancien Régime, with the creation of conservation institutions such as the Archives nationales and the Archives départementales, highlighted the need to pass on the scholarly disciplines cultivated in the past.
 Established by the royal decree of 22 February 1821 and housed in the Bibliothèque Royale, the new School harked back to medieval charters but was also in keeping with a regime governed by the Constitutional Charter of 4 June 1814, considered the guarantor of freedoms.

 1829